nvietsang/nvietsang.github.io/_posts/2024-03-18-DFA-Piret-Quisquater-v1.md

 title: DFA - Differential Fault Attack on AES
 ---

-This post explains the main idea of the Differential Fault Attack on AES with fault injected before the MixColumns in the 9-th round.
+This post explains the main idea of the Differential Fault Attack on AES with faults injected before the MixColumns in the 9-th round.
 For the original paper, we refer to [[Piret and Quisquater, CHES 2003]](https://link.springer.com/chapter/10.1007/978-3-540-45238-6_7).

-## 1. Principle
+## # Principle

 Let us assume that a fault is injected into the first byte of the state before the MixColumns of the 9-th round.
-As a consequence, the value of this byte changes from $$v$$ to $$v'$$, and the difference is $$\epsilon = v \oplus v'$$.
-Faulting the first byte also causes the changes in the 4 bytes of the first column after the computation of MixColumns.
+As a consequence, the value of this byte changes from $$a_0$$ to $$a_0'$$, and the difference is $$\epsilon = a_0 \oplus a_0'$$.
+Faulting the first byte also causes the changes of the 4 bytes in the first column after the computation of MixColumns.

 <div style="text-align: center">
     <img src="/assets/figures/2024-03-18-DFA-PQ-v1.png" width=700 alt="drawing"/>